executium/millisecond-functions/README.md

 # Millisecond Functions
-A small repo provided multiple millisecond functions for which we use within our API, provided as a useful shortcut for anyone using our API (or other unrelated projects) to generate a timestamp
+A small repo providing multiple millisecond functions for which we use within our API, provided as a useful shortcut for anyone using our API (or other unrelated projects) to generate a timestamp

 ## PHP Millisecond Functions
 Examples provided in the `php-millisecond-function.php`